joevandebilt/Legend-Of-Drongo/README.txt

 To Do:
 - Finish world.
 - File directories are fixed paths, add in choice of directory. - Omitted
+- Add time of day function?
-- Add new features into Tutorial
+- Add need to sleep parameter?

 Changes:
 V1.0.0